bechynsky/Micropython/README.md

 * Python knowledge
 * Micro USB cable
 * Python 3 installed
+  * If you have Python 2 installed you can get into problems mixing Python versions.
+You must use Python 3.
+Check what is default version of Python on your system.
 * Python IDE installed
   * https://code.visualstudio.com/
 * Git client (optional)